 As we’ve eluded to, reporting and analytics are important to evaluating progress and achievement in your organization.
 Before we dive in, I want to define both so that you understand the distinction.
 I will also give credit to Adobe’s Digital Marketing Blog entry on the topic for providing these definitions (Analysis refers to what you do with Analytics):

 Reporting: The process of organizing data into informational summaries in order to monitor how different areas of a business are performing.

 Analysis: The process of exploring data and reports in order to extract meaningful insights, which can be used to better understand and improve business performance.

-Most software you find will definitely have reporting – ways to measure your data and compare trends in a daily, monthly or annual fashion.
-You want to find software that has reporting tools that are flexible and allow you to create and modify reports as the needs of your organization evolve.
+Most software you find will definitely have reporting; ways to measure your data and compare trends in a daily, monthly or annual fashion.
+You want to find software that has reporting tools.
+These tools should be flexible and allow you to create and modify reports as the needs of your organization evolve.
 Truly exceptional software will give you ways to organize and modify the reports to start to extract useful insights (analysis).